pippim/pippim.github.io/_posts/2018/2018-05-12-How-to-prevent-wifi-sleep-after-suspend.md

 - If it's already set to `3` try setting it to `2` (Disable power saving).
 - After saving the file run `sudo systemctl restart NetworkManager`

 The second is a `systemd` script which reloads the WiFi kernel module when resuming from suspend.
-It comes from this answer: [https://askubuntu.com/questions/951261/wifi-available-networks-not-showing-up-suddenly/951422#951422:](https://askubuntu.com/questions/951261/wifi-available-networks-not-showing-up-suddenly/951422#951422:)
+It comes from this answer: [Wifi available networks not showing up suddenly](Wifi available networks not showing up suddenly)

 This script is written for iwlwifi` which is the common Intel driver name.
 If your's is different change that name below:

+{% include copyHeader.html %}
 ``` bash
 #!/bin/sh